 - Add the tomato sauce and diced tomatoes.
 Heat to boiling, then lower heat to low, cover and simmer for 30 minutes.

-- Remove lid, increase heat just to maintain a good simmer and cook for additional 40 minutes to one hour to allow sauce to cook down further.
+- Remove lid, increase heat just to maintain a good simmer and cook for additional 60 minutes or more to allow sauce to cook down further.
 You don't want it soupy.
 Add the whipping cream (I have successfully used light cream or half-and-half also) and cilantro just before serving over Basmati rice.

 - For even deeper flavor, the original recipe recommends adding all the spices with the cut up chicken and placing in a ziplock bag, then refrigerating for two hours before cooking.
 It does deepen the spices in the dish, but I've made it many many times without this step with excellent results.

 - Adjust the cayenne pepper to your taste.
 I usually add 1/4 teaspoon and it is perfect for all tastes, kids and grown ups.